debisic/Book-Reviews-Statistical-Machine-Learning/README.md

 ```

-*/host/path : path is the books_project directory usually like this for a windows machine (c/users/.../books_project)<br>
+*/host/path : path is the local directory that contains the project root folder usually like this for a windows machine (c/users/.../google_reads_ML_pipeline)<br>

 4. Once you have started the container, run the train.py script like this and observe the outputs till the end, then exit the container.